-Dr. Angela Dionisi is an Associate Professor of Management at the Sprott School of Business.
+Dr. Angela Dionisi is an Associate Professor of Management and Co-Director of the Centre for Research on Inclusion at Work (CRIW) at the Sprott School of Business.
 Prior to joining Carleton, Dr. Dionisi earned both her PhD and MSc in Management (Organizational Behaviour) from the Smith School of Business, Queen’s University.
 Her research focuses broadly on the areas of workplace mistreatment and leadership.
 Much of her research is focused on workplace sexual harassment, with special attention given to understudied victim populations (e.g. male victims; bystanders; targets’ family members).
 Moreover, Dr. Dionisi conducts research on the predictors (e.g., mental health; familial dynamics and demands) of destructive leadership behaviour.
 Through her research she aims to generate knowledge that can be used to foster healthier workplace environments.

 Dr. Dionisi was awarded both a 2019 Research Achievement Award at Carleton University, as well as a Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Development Grant.
 These awards will be used to support a collection of projects aimed at examining the intersection between workplace sexual harassment and the family—both the family-based consequences of sexual harassment, and the family as a possible point of intervention.
 It is Dr. Dionisi’s goal to present and explore a whole new perspective on sexual harassment, its effects, and its prevention.